LFilipePacheco/LFilipePacheco/README.md

 ## 🇪🇺 European Commission

-Independent expert evaluator for the **European Research Executive Agency (REA)** since 2015, assessing research and innovation proposals under **Horizon 2020** and **Horizon Europe**, particularly in the fields of agriculture, food systems, natural resources and the environment.
+Independent expert evaluator for the **European Research Executive Agency (REA)** since 2015, assessing research and innovation proposals under **Horizon 2020** and **Horizon Europe**, with a focus on **climate and environmental sustainability, the efficient and circular use of natural resources, the digital transformation of small- and medium-scale farming, and the development of more diversified and resilient livestock production systems**.

 ## 🎓 Education